Maintenance tasks for System Center Configuration Manager

 Run disk defragmentation tools on all site systems.

-Some tasks that do not require daily or weekly maintenance are important to ensure overall site health.
+Some tasks that don't require daily or weekly maintenance are important to ensure overall site health.
 These tasks also ensure that security and disaster recovery plans are up-to-date.
 The following are maintenance tasks that you might consider for a more periodic schedule than the daily or weekly tasks:

-Change accounts and passwords, if it is necessary, according to your security plan.
+Change accounts and passwords, if it's necessary, according to your security plan.

 Review the maintenance plan to check that scheduled maintenance tasks are scheduled correctly and effectively depending on configured site settings.